Stinky shoes?

 Kids can have stinky feet…but then they become teenagers and it can be sooo much worse (trust me, when you think it can’t get worse, it can)

 I remember one day driving home after baseball practice.
 The Arizona summer heat was starting to approach so it was quite warm at practice.
 Practice ran for 2 hours after a full day of school that included PE class.
 My son took off his shoes while I was driving.
-Suddenly my eyes started watering and stinging and I could immediately tell he had taken off his shoes and socks (we have a rule that he needs to wait until we get home or change into fresh socks in the lockerroom).
+Suddenly my eyes started watering and stinging and I could immediately tell he had taken off his shoes and socks (we have a rule that he needs to wait until we get home or change into fresh socks in the locker room).
 It was so bad.
 Time to figure out how to deal with it.

-Tips Dealing with your Teenager’s Stinky Feet
+10 Tips for Dealing with Your Teen’s Stinky Feet

-Rule out skin conditions on the feet.
+• Tip 2 – Rule out skin conditions on the feet.
 Skin conditions such as foot fungus or infections.
 If there is any evidence of bumps, rash, or itching, see a doctor to rule out a skin condition.
 Follow through with any doctor-recommended treatment plan.

-Clean socks thoroughly.
+• Tip 4 – Wash socks thoroughly.
 Wash socks in hot water with a good detergent.

 laundry stripping: